duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 #### Add SQL Macros

-Technically, this is the C++ part, but we are going to do some copy/paste and use GitHub actions for compiling so it won't feel that way!
+Technically, this is the C++ part, but we are going to do some copy/paste and use GitHub Actions for compiling so it won't feel that way!

 DuckDB supports both scalar and table macros, and they have slightly different syntax.
 The extension template has an example for each (and code comments too!) inside the file named `<your_extension_name>.cpp`.